 At Trotts Hill School, we believe that personal, social and health education (PSHE) is crucial in order to enable our children to become healthy, safe, independent and responsible members of society.
 Our PSHE curriculum aims to help all children understand how they are growing and changing, and tackles many of the moral, social and cultural issues which arise in school, our local community and the wider world.
-There is a focus on well-being and understanding of the importance of self-care and preservation.
-Our aim is to ensure that Trotts Hill is a supportive, stimulating and caring school, which has high expected standards of behaviour and manners.
-Our school behaviours and attitudes to learning are underpinned by our whole school values (PRIDE) and learning behaviours, which are taught through PSHE lessons and whole school assemblies.
-These values, along with awareness of wellbeing and positive behaviour combine to create a successful learning environment throughout our school.
+Our aim is to ensure that Trotts Hill is a supportive, stimulating and caring school which has high expected standards of behaviour and manners.
+Our school behaviours and attitudes to learning are underpinned by our whole school values and learning behaviours, which are taught through PSHE lessons, whole school assemblies and are an integral part of all lessons to the success of the whole school.

 Today was Hello Yellow Day, which we celebrated in our school houses.
 We read a book about how to be a ‘bucket filler’, being kind to others and ourselves.
 In our house groups we took part in lots of different activities to find out how to be bucket fillers.

 Our House captains talked to us about the Zones of Regulation and showed us some things we can do to get back into the Green zone when we are in the Blue, Yellow or Red zones.
 We had lots of fun trying out their ideas.
 They did a really excellent job presenting to the rest of the school and were so proactive with their own ideas about how to contribute to the day.